 When a misstatement is identified, auditors typically review supporting documents associated with the transaction (e.g., sales order forms, invoices, contracts).
 Such supporting audit evidence can provide auditors with information about the misstatement and the client's actions (or inaction) that led to the misstatement.
 According to auditing standards, fraud may be concealed by withholding evidence or misrepresenting information (PCAOB 2002b).
 The omission bias may also be relevant to how auditors perceive inaccuracies in the audit evidence underlying an identified misstatement.
-Specifically, we expect auditors will judge a misstatement as less likely to be intentional when a supporting document omits relevant information than when the document contains information that misrepresents the nature of the transaction.
+Specifically, we expect auditors will judge a misstatement as less likely to be intentional when a supporting document omits relevant information.
+Auditors will judge an identified misstatement as less likely to be intentional when a supporting document of the transaction.
 Auditors will judge an identified misstatement as less likely to be intentional when it results from an omission of relevant information from a supporting document compared to a misrepresentation of relevant information.
 Thus, the second hypothesis is: